Azure/azure-storage-azcopy/VerifyChangesLocally.md

     azcopy_linux_amd64 cp "SourcePath" "destinaltionPath" --flag1 --flag2

+## Debug your changes
+To run azCopy in debug mode, debug using Debug azCopy configurations.

+Before debugging - edit the configurations: just add the copy / sync commands and its args to configurations.args in the launch.json file.

+For example:

+     "args": ["sync", "/mnt/nfs_share/", "<Path_to_blob>", "<flag1>", "<flag2>"...]

 ## Before running the tests:
 multiple tests use an azure storage account while running, in order to support that, you should create a storage account with the below configuration: